Babinci/cypher-arena-ai-agent/my_prd.md

 This project is an **AI agent for the Cypher Arena platform**.
 The agent integrates with the MCP server and Open WebUI to provide advanced chat and automation capabilities for Cypher Arena users and workflows.

+## MCP Server Technology

+- The MCP server will use the **Model Context Protocol (MCP) Python SDK** for all model and tool integrations.
+- Documentation and references for the MCP SDK should always use **context7** to ensure accuracy and up-to-date information.

 ## Overview

 The AI agent will support chat and automation via the MCP server, integrating with: